Johannes-Glick/descendants/source/A5_Johann_Daniel_Glick.rst

 - **witnesses**: Johannes and Anna Magdalena Gluck
 - **sponsored by**: Maria and Elizabeth Mindelsin

 Daniel came to Fair Co., O. 1801 or 1802 for government land claim.
-In 1803 or 1804 he brought his family and Mary, dau of AVII and husband John Ritter.
+In 1803 or 1804 he brought his family and Mary, dau of A7 and husband John Ritter.

 - **b**: 11 June 1758
 - **d**: 1806, Salem or Glick Cem., Fair Co.
 O.
-- **m**: Christina Babarine, sister of AII wife Susannah
+- **m**: Christina Babarine, sister of A2 wife Susannah
 - **ch**: Solomon, Daniel Jr., Sarah, Catherine, Benjamin and Jacob died young.

 B1 Solomon